mshojaei77/Youtube2Book/README.md

 ## Features

-- Downloads videos from a YouTube playlist
+- Access videos from a YouTube playlist
 - Extracts transcripts from each video
 - Creates a PDF document with the playlist's information
 - Includes video thumbnails in the PDF